maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ## Student's Answer Key ##  {#Answer_Key}

 The maxima variable to which the student's answer is assigned.
-This is set in the Question Stem using the following syntax, where `ans1` is the variable name to which the student's answer is assigned.
+This is set in the Question text using the following syntax, where `ans1` is the variable name to which the student's answer is assigned.

     [[input:ans1]]